ganttArt/codefellows-reading-notes/class07-javascript2.md

 ## Extras

-Article going in depth into [let, var, const](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/)
+- Article going in depth into [let, var, const](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/)
+- Calling a function in html without a button.
+Insert this where you want to invoke the function`<script>myFunction();</script>`

 [<==Back](README.md)